JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Storage-Providers.md

   dnr:namedGraphUri "http://example.org/namedGraph" .
 ```

-This defines the same connection as in the previous example but has the advantage that more complex endpoints can be specified in this way as described in [[UserGuide/Configuration/SPARQL Endpoints|Configuration API - SPARQL Endpoints]].
+This defines the same connection as in the previous example but has the advantage that more complex endpoints can be specified in this way as described in [[Configuration API - SPARQL Endpoints|UserGuide-Configuration-SPARQL-Endpoints]].

 ## SPARQL Query and Update Endpoints